Breakout & Pursuit: The Battle for France, 1944: Reception

 In Issue 11 of Moves, Martin Campion found the "Breakout" scenario physically very difficult due to the large numbers of counters in a small area: "Normandy is so packed with sometimes interlocking units of friend and foe and the allied troops are in three high stacks three deep behind the line.
 Even people normally endowed with serviceable fingernails go insane trying to manipulate the situation."
 Campion also found the game strongly unbalanced in favor of the Allies, saying, "The trouble is that the conclusion seems to be foregone."
 Campion concluded, "Many of the game's rules and mechanics are quite fresh and realistic, particularly those on supply; but the whole is mildly disappointing at this point."

+Writing for The Pouch, Nicholas Ulanov thought the game was "A good and fast blitzkrieg type game."
+But Ulanov noted it was unbalanced in favour of the Americans, saying, "It's only fun for the USA."
+Ulanov concluded by giving the game a rating of 2.5 out of 4.

 In a 1976 poll conducted by SPI to determine the most popular board wargames in North America, Breakout & Pursuit was rated 93rd out of 202 games.

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nick Palmer noted that although the title "suggests some revolting abstract game", the game did deal with the Battle for France in 1944.
 He warned players that the D-Day landings were not covered by this game.
 He also noted the "emphasis on Allied logistical problems."

 In a retrospective review almost 35 years after the game's publication, Brian Train noted in Simulacrum #24 that the game features a large number of "chrome" (optional) rules but that they "did not seriously get in the way of play."
 He also liked the "wide variety of alternative orders or battle, deployment plans, and 'what-if' schemes to allow for variations on play."